Not-so-great expectations: Students are reading fewer books in English class

 For some students, it's a struggle to read at all.
 Only around a third of fourth and eighth graders reached reading proficiency in the 2022 National Assessment of Educational Progress, down significantly from 2019.

-Leah van Belle, a literacy advocate in Detroit, said when her son read “Peter Pan” in late elementary school, it was too hard for most kids in the class.
+Leah van Belle, executive director of the Detroit literacy coalition 313Reads, said when her son read “Peter Pan” in late elementary school, it was too hard for most kids in the class.
 She laments that Detroit feels like “a book desert."
 Her son's school doesn't even have a library.

 Still, she said it makes sense for English classes to focus on shorter texts.